wolfoerster/SmartLogging/README.md

 If you want to change the default behaviour, you can call

-`LogWriter.Init(string fileName, long maxLength)`
+`LogWriter.Init(string fileName, long maxSize)`

 and set the minimum log level with e.g.

 `LogWriter.MinimumLogLevel = LogLevel.Warning`

+Note that the lowest accepted maxSize is 16 kB.

-If the log file exceeds the maximum size of 16 MB or the size specified by *LogWriter.Init()* the current log file is copied to a file called *"MyApp.log.log"* if the original file is called *"MyApp.log"* and the file *"MyApp.log"* is cleared.
+If the log file exceeds the maximum size the current log file is copied to a file called *"MyApp.log.log"* if the original file is called *"MyApp.log"* and the file *"MyApp.log"* is cleared.

-#### LogWriter.Exit()
-When your application terminates the LogWriter might not yet be done with writing all log entries to disk.
-Make a call to *"LogWriter.Exit()"* to ensure that all entries are processed.